 Inflation Rate in Hong Kong averaged 4.08 percent from 1981 until 2022, reaching an all time high of 16.00 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
 This page provides the latest reported value for - Hong Kong Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Inflation Rate in Hong Kong is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Hong Kong to stand at 1.80 in 12 months time.
-In the long-term, the Hong Kong Inflation Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.
+Inflation Rate in Hong Kong is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Inflation Rate is projected to trend around 2.20 percent in 2024 and 2.10 percent in 2025, according to our econometric models.